Skip to content

 Answer: 7.
 North America, South America, Europe, Asia, Africa, Australia, Antarctica.

-Some textbooks list 6 (combining the Americas) or 5 (combining Europe and Asia into Eurasia).
-The 7-continent model is the most common in US and English-speaking schools.
+Watch for the textbook argument here.
+Some count 6 (the Americas merged) or 5 (Europe and Asia fused into Eurasia).
+The 7-continent model is just the one US and English-speaking schools default to.

 3. What is the chemical symbol for gold?